We likely have a desire to “feel great” more often than not.

 Picture a giant Bucket of Awesome that you’re filling with these Drops.

-Did you encourage a co-worker, actively listen to your boss’s instructions, respond to an email you’d been procrastinating?
+Did you encourage a co-worker, actively listen to your boss’s instructions, or respond to an email you’d been procrastinating over?

 Read an informative article?

-How about in the last hour, day, week, month or year?
+How about the last hour, day, week, month, or year?

 5.)
 Celebrate Your Drops of Awesome